CPA Exam Blueprints

 The detailed list of AUD content groups and topics in accordance with the skills and representative tasks can be accessed from the AICPA website.

-The BEC section of the CPA Exam comprises corporate governance, economic concepts and analysis, financial management, information systems and communications, strategic planning and operations management.
-Here are the topics that make up the structure of the BEC exam:
+The BEC section of the CPA Exam comprises corporate governance, economic concepts and analysis, financial management, information systems and communications, strategic planning, and operations management.
+Here are the topics that make up the structure of the BEC Exam:

 - Internal control and enterprise risk management frameworks